-- (1) Lake Shore Central Administrators and Supervisors Association To be eligible, an employee must have attained the age of 55 and have at least fifteen years of service with the District.
-For employees hired before July 1, 2005, the District pays 100% single or family coverage of base plan Blue Cross medical insurance premiums for a maximum of ten (10) years to age 67.
-Once the benefit period has expired, retirees are eligible to remain in the plan by paying 100% of premiums for coverage for a maximum of ten years.
-Once the benefit period has expired for a maximum of ten years.
-Once the benefit period has expired, retirees are eligible to continue coverage under the plan by paying 100% of premiums for coverage.
-For employees hired on or after July 1, 2018, retirees and their spouses are eligible to continue coverage under the plan by paying 100% of premiums for coverage. - (2) Lake Shore Central Teachers' Association To be eligible, an employee must have attained the age of 55 and have at least twenty years of service with the District.
+(1) Lake Shore Central Administrators and Supervisors Association - To be eligible, an employee must have attained the age of 55 and have at least fifteen years of service with the District.
+For employees hired before July 1, 2005, the District pays 100% single or family coverage of base plan Blue Cross medical insurance premiums for a maximum of ten (10)

+years to age 67.
+Once the benefit period has expired, retirees are eligible to remain in the plan by paying 100% of premiums for coverage.
+Employees hired on or after July 1, 2005, the District pays 75% of single or family coverage for a maximum of ten years.
+Once the benefit period has expired, retirees and their spouses are eligible to continue coverage under the plan by paying 100% of premiums for coverage.
+For employees hired on or after July 1, 2018, retirees and their spouses are eligible to continue coverage under the plan by paying 100% of premiums for coverage.

+- (2) Lake Shore Central Teachers' Association To be eligible, an employee must have attained the age of 55 and have at least twenty years of service with the District.
 For retired employees hired before June 30, 2006, the District pays the same percentage as for active employees at the time of retirement towards medical insurance premiums and will remain the same throughout retirement.
-For employees hired before July 1, 2006 and retire after June 30, 2005, the District pays the same percentage as for active employees at the time of retirement.
 For employees hired before July 1, 2006 and retire after June 30, 2005, the District pays the same percentage as for active employees at the time of retirement towards medical insurance premiums and will remain the same throughout retirement.
 Currently, the District pays 90% single or family coverage of medical insurance premiums until age 65.
 Once the benefit period has expired, retirees are eligible to remain in the plan by paying 100% of premiums for coverage.
 For employees hired between July 1, 2006 and July 1, 2011, the District pays 75% single or family coverage of medical insurance premiums until age 65.
 Once the benefit period has expired, retirees are eligible to remain in the plan by paying 100% of premiums for coverage.
 For employees hired on or after July 1, 2011, retirees and their spouses are eligible to continue coverage under the plan by paying 100% of premiums for coverage. - (3) Teamsters Local 264 To be eligible, an employee must have attained the age of 55, have at least twenty years of service, and be a full-time employee at the time of retirement.
 Upon retirement, employees covered under the contract with 250 or more days of accumulated sick leave shall receive 3.5 years of paid health insurance or a one-time cash payment.
 Employees who retire with 225 days or more of accumulated leave shall receive 2.5 years of paid health insurance or a one-time cash payment.
 Employees with 200 days or more of accumulated leave shall receive 1.5 years of paid health insurance or a one-time cash payment.
 Once eligible employees have exhausted the above benefits, they, along with employees who are not eligible for sick leave benefits, will have a portion of their coverage paid for by the School District for a maximum of five years or to age 65, whichever comes first.
 The maximum amount paid each year will be the average of the total hours worked and or paid in the 3 years prior to retirement times \$5.
 Once the coverage period expires, retirees are eligible to remain in the plan by paying 100% of premiums for coverage.